 Bills That Are Usually Not Reported

 The majority of the bills you pay each month are unfortunately not reported to the credit bureaus.
 The most common types of bill payments that are not reported include:

 These companies don’t report the payments because they’re not lenders.
 Historically, only lenders report payments to the credit bureas.

 With all of these types of bills, the provider may pull your credit report when you are setting up your account, which means you could see a hard or soft inquiry on your credit, but that will likely be the last time they appear on your credit report.

-The exception is if you are 30+ days late on a payment for one of these types of bills.
-In this situation, they may end up reporting the late payment to the credit reporting agency or they could send you to collections, which will definitely appear on your credit report.
+The exception is if you stop paying a bill altogether.
+In this situation, they may send you to collections, which will definitely appear on your credit report.

 Services to Report Your Bills to the Credit Bureaus

 You can build credit through non-loan-type bill payments if you (or your provider) use a 3rd party reporting service.

 These services often work with you as well as your provider or landlord to get your positive payment history reported.